karatelabs/karate/README.md

 Things to note:
 * You don't use a JUnit runner, and you write a plain vanilla JUnit test (it could very well be TestNG or plain old Java) using the `CucumberRunner.parallel()` static method in `karate-core`.
 * You can use the returned `KarateStats` to check if any scenarios failed.
 * The first argument is a class that marks the 'root package' in which `*.feature` files will be looked for, and sub-directories will be also scanned.
-As shown above you would typically refer to the test-class itself.
+As shown above you would typically refer to the enclosing test-class itself.
 * The second argument is the number of threads to use.
 * JUnit XML reports will be generated in the path you specify as the third parameter, and you can easily configure your CI to look for these files after a build (for e.g. in `**/*.xml` or `**/surefire-reports/*.xml`).
 This argument is optional and will default to `target/surefire-reports`.
 * No other reports will be generated.
 If you specify a `plugin` option via the `@CucumberOptions` annotation (or the command-line) it will be ignored.